nmeans/deployflow/README.markdown

 Repository Setup
 ----------------

-1. Add a couple of require branches to your repo
+1. Add a couple of required branches to your repo

     If you don't already have them, you'll need to add 'develop' and 'staging' branches.
 You should have a 'master' branch by default. eg: